cmsYeehee/GameDesignChristian/TechSpec.md

 Variables

 terrainGrid: 2D Array<TerrainTile> - Represents the terrain layout.
 Some of the 2D array should be "walkable" by land.
 Some of it should be nonwalkable by land.
-## would we not need a class for terrtainTile?
 buildings: List<Building> - List of all buildings on the map.
 defensiveStructures: List<DefensiveStructure> - Turrets, air defenses, and capital cores.
 spawnPoints: List<Point> - Locations where enemy units spawn.
-## don't we need a point class then?
 deployZone: Zone - Area where the player can deploy vehicles.
 Methods